fanoframework/fanoframework.github.io/working-with-application/index.md

 ## Standalone web server application

-Implementation of IWebApplication that run as standalone web server is not yet implemented..
+Implementation of IWebApplication that run as standalone web server is not yet implemented.

 ## Application implementation which support Rack-like protocol